WHAT DO YOU KNOW ABOUT THE ELECTRIC COMPANY BUILT INTO YOUR COLLAGEN?

 Now consider one molecule of an 18 carbon stearic acid, a FFA, has three times as many carbons as glucose, but makes four times the amount of ATP (147 ATP).
 It does this while only having two times the caloric density of glucose.
 This shows you precisely why a calorie is not a calorie thermodynamically in a quantized system.
 It is also why the “theory of CICO” makes little quantum sense.

-Normally, in the distal colon we make large amounts of long chain fatty acids from our short gut with a diverse gut microbiome.
+Normally, in the distal colon, we make large amounts of long chain fatty acids from carbohydrates our short gut with a diverse gut microbiome.
 It is here where humans resorb massive amounts of water to make the protons flows to create energy under normal healthy conditions.
-This also belies why the ketogenic diet in humans can work with 90% water basis and only 10 % fat density that I mentioned in the Quantum electron blog post 3 years ago.
+This also belies why the ketogenic diet in humans can work with 90% water basis and only 10% fat density that I mentioned in the Quantum electron blog post 3 years ago.
+People forget the goal of mitochondria is make water from metabolism so we can oxidize the water photosynthetically using proteins like melanin.
 Mind you this is not a sustainable diet for humans, but I bring it up here as a teaching point why this intervention works.

 Those with a simplified gut flora tend to have many autoimmune conditions and SIBO.
+The enterocytes are filled with deuterium and these cells no longer shed every 24-48 hours.
+This allows the gut barrier to leak and ultimately it effects other barriers in the body (BBB and gonads).
 These patients have a lot of oxygen left over in their guts for a variety of reasons I will go over in due time.
 This is why many of them need more food substrate to satiate themselves.
 When they limit food, they are effectively lowering the number electrons and protons to the cell’s in the gut’s immune system and making their situation worse.
 This is when things begin to really break down for their redox potential in tissues and for their health.
 As the redox potential fall’s, the gut barrier becomes altered.
 When electrons are sparse, this alters how proteins can function in the GALT.
 When this happens this protein alteration is called “molecular mimicry”.
 Molecular mimicry is a process where a foreign antigen shares sequence or structural similarities with self-antigens.
 Molecular mimicry has typically been characterized on an antibody or T cell level.

 However, structural relatedness between pathogen and self does not account for T cell activation in a number of autoimmune diseases in studies.
 Why?
 They never account for the massless energy due to the constant and chronic loss electrons.
 This point is critical, because it is a huge net thermodynamic loss in the immune system.